 My doctoral thesis looks at what I call “Anthropocene temporalities” in video games in order to understand a new structure of feeling particular to these times that is expressed using particular temporal narratives and affects.
 This research is part of a larger interdisciplinary project called Lifetimes: a Natural History of the Present.
-I hope to defend the thesis in the winter of 2022.
+I hope to defend the thesis in the spring of 2023.

 Abstract: “Anthropocene Temporalities in Videogames: The Anthropocene as a Structure of Feeling in Popular Gameplay”